General Eviction Information for New York

 If the judge agrees with you, the case will be dismissed.
 You win, and you can stay in your home.

-If the judge agrees with the landlord, and you lose, the judge will sign a Warrant of Eviction.
-This document gives law enforcement the authority to remove you from your home at a certain time.
-It will say specific dates on the document, so it is important to read it carefully, but in no event can law enforcement evict you before 14 days pass from the day the Warrant is signed by the judge.
+If the judge sides with the landlord and you lose, the judge will sign a Warrant of Eviction.
+This document authorizes law enforcement to remove you from your home at a specified time.
+It will include specific dates, so it is important to read it carefully; however, law enforcement cannot evict you before 14 days have passed from the date the judge signs the Warrant.

-If the judge signs a Warrant of Eviction, it must be served on you at home by a law enforcement official.
+If the judge signs a Warrant of Eviction, it must be served on you at home by a law enforcement official (likely your local police department or the County Sheriff).
 When you receive the Warrant, law enforcement must give you fourteen (14) days to move.

 There are more special rules about the timing of Warrants of Eviction in mobile home parks.
 But in general, mobile home park tenants will get more time to move.
 Because these rules are more complex, you should contact an attorney with any questions.

 When the officer serves you with a Warrant, they are required to notify you when they will be coming back to enforce it.
 They can only enforce the Warrant on a business day (Monday through Friday, and not on a holiday).
-Check with the officer who gives you the notice to be sure of when they will come back.
-If you have not moved out by the date they say, the officer can remove your property and let the landlord change the locks.
+Check with the officer who gives you the notice to confirm when they will return.
+If you haven't moved out by the specified date, the landlord can remove your property and change the locks.

-The landlord is supposed to store your property somewhere safe.
-Your property should not just be thrown out, or put on the curb.
-Also, your landlord cannot refuse to give back your property until you pay rent.
-If your landlord does any of these things or even threatens to, call a lawyer right away.
-Although the law is not clear about how long the landlord must store your property, landlords often will try to throw away or sell the property after thirty days.
-If you have not contacted the landlord to get your property back, you may not be able to successfully sue the landlord for the value of your property.
-If your property is put in storage, try to move it into your new home as soon as you can.
-After thirty (30) days, it can be difficult to recover property which has been placed in storage.
+The landlord should store your property in a safe place.
+It should not be thrown out or left on the curb.
+Additionally, your landlord cannot refuse to return your property until you pay rent.
+If your landlord does any of these things or even threatens to, you may wish to contact an attorney.
+Although the law does not specify how long a landlord must store your property, they often try to throw away or sell it after thirty days.
+If you haven't contacted the landlord to retrieve your property, you may not be able to sue for its value successfully.
+If your property is stored, try to move it into your new home as soon as possible.
+After thirty days, it becomes difficult to recover property stored for too long.

 (c) Legal Assistance of Western New York, Inc. ®